llxxbb/Nature/README.md

 Nature let you declare **business-goals** (not technical things) and **relation** between them and **who** can do transfer between the goals(execute the goals), this is all you need to manage, Nature and developers will take care **How** to execute the goals.
 This is a **top-down** manner of management, it's simple, directly and effectively.
 From the **top** we can glue multiple elements together and make it 1 + 1 > 2.

-- Nature like a __gateway__: Nature will manage routing between goals.
+- Nature like a __gateway__: Nature can control and route all you business request.
 - Nature like a __distributed system__: you needn't care about data availability and consistently.
 - Nature like a __KV-database__:  you can query data you putted in and  Nature itself transferred, and your data will __never be lost and changed__ when they are written down.